Ruan-Pablo-Silva/Ruan-Pablo-Silva/README.md

 ### Hello!
 I am Ruan Pablo.

 - 🔭 My main goal is being a Full Satck Developer in the future.
-- 🌱 I’m currently learning Java & Spring, mySQL and the famous group of HTML, CSS, JS together with Angular
+- 🌱 I’m currently learning Java, Spring, mySQL and the famous group of HTML, CSS, JS together with Angular
 -  I’m looking for help with GdScript
 - 📫 How to reach me: Gmail --> silvaruanpablo8@gmail.com  Or by LinkedIn --> https://www.linkedin.com/feed/